dswarm/dswarm/doc/configurations.md

 7. Provide the /path/to/dswarm.conf to your IDE.
 In eclipse, e.g., open `eclipse.ini`, go to `-vmargs` section and add the line `-Dconfig.file=/path/to/dswarm.conf`.

 8. At last, remove the dmp.properties file (Which might have been done already, as this step was committed via git)

+## Debugging your configuration

+You can use the config settings `dswarm.log-config-on-start=on` when you start d:swarm.
+If done so, d:swarm will log the complete configuration to the INFO loglevel stream.
+The format is similar to a Json format with additional comments, how a config value was constructed and what its description is.